India tightens regulatory grip on Facebook, WhatsApp with new rules

 “To fix the problems in these sectors the government has adopted an approach which carries the risks of political control and censorship,” he said.

-Reporting by Sankalp Pharityal and Aditya Kalra in New Delhi; Editing by Clarence Fernandez, Alexandra Hudson and Hugh Lawson
+Reporting by Sankalp Pharityal and Aditya Kalra in New Delhi; Additional reporting by Elizabeth Culliford in New York; Editing by Hugh Lawson and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.